edgedb/easy-edgedb/chapter12/index.md

 {}
 ```

 Good, so we have manually confirmed that using `{}` with another set always returns `{}`.
-But what if we want to:
+But we would like to do the following:

 - Concatenate the two strings if they exist, and
-- Return what we have if one is an empty set?
+- Return what we have if one is an empty set.

-In other words, how to add `{'Buda-Peth', 'Bistritz'}` to another set and return the original `{'Buda-Peth', 'Bistritz'}` if the second is empty?

-To do that we can again use the {eql:op}`coalescing operator <docs:coalesce>`:
+In other words, we would like to add `{'Buda-Peth', 'Bistritz'}` to another set and return the original `{'Buda-Peth', 'Bistritz'}` if the second is empty.
+So we use the {eql:op}`coalescing operator <docs:coalesce>` to make it work:

 ```edgeql
 with b_places := (select Place filter .name ilike 'b%'),